 III.
 HOUSE RULES OF THE FESTIVAL SITE

 1. Applicability of the house rules / festival site

-The festival site means the audience area which begins after the admission control to the stages (known as the “infield”).
-By purchasing the festival ticket and/or entering the site, the attendee submits to these house rules in figure III of the Download T&C.
+“Festival site" means the audience area, which begins after the admission control to the stages (known as the “infield”).
+By purchasing a festival ticket and/or entering the site, the attendee submits to these house rules in section III of the Download T&Cs.

 2. Orders of security staff and public officials

 The orders of public officials and/or security staff employed by the organiser must be followed at all times without reservation.